Cincinnati Neighborhood Business District (NBD)

 Date of Completion:2019 Project Cost: $10,000

-Professor Vikas Mehta, School of Planning, College of DAAP/UC.
+Co-Author: Professor Vikas Mehta, School of Planning, College of DAAP/UC.